-By Paul BJ Ransbury, President
+By Paul BJ Ransbury, CEO

 Aviation Performance Solutions LLC